grpc-ecosystem/grpc-health-probe/README.md

 ## Health Checking TLS Servers

-If a gRPC server is serving traffic over TLS, or uses TLS client authentication to authorize clients, you can still use `grpc_health_probe` to check health with command-line options:
+If a gRPC server is serving traffic over TLS, or uses TLS client authentication to authorize clients, you can still use `grpc-health-probe` to check health with command-line options:

 | Option | Description |